Moawad GadElrab

-Moawad GadElrab (معوض جاد الرب; 15 September 1929 – 23 August 1983), Egyptian Physician also an artist, writer, author and professor of artistic anatomy in the Faculty of Art Education, Zamalek (Helwan University) in the 1950s and 1960s of the last century.
+Moawad GadElrab (معوض جاد الرب; 15 September 1929 – 23 August 1983) was an Egyptian occasional actor and writer, also a professor of artistic anatomy in the Faculty of Art Education, Zamalek (Helwan University) in the 1950s and 1960s of the last century.

 He also participated in several art exhibition, his paintings were acquired by many official bodies, some of his paintings were showcased in Kasr El Aini Hospital medical college.

 Books

 Many of his works were adapted for a television play, his articles appeared regularly in the press alongside a weekly column in Watani newspaper.